 How to Tell if Your Dog is in Pain

 Dogs often hide their pain until it reaches an unbearable level.
 This behavior arises from their instinct to avoid appearing vulnerable to predators in the wild.
 As a result, pet owners should carefully watch for any signs of discomfort in their dogs and promptly seek veterinary care when needed.
-Taking action early can enhance health outcomes, decrease long-term problems, and lower treatment risks.
+Taking action early can ensure positive outcomes, decrease long-term problems, and lower treatment risks.

 Types of Pain a Dog Can Experience